menu

 Demographics

 The people who call Wilmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmington residents report their race to be White, followed by Asian.
-Important ancestries of people in Wilmington include English, Irish, Italian, German, and British.
+Important ancestries of people in Wilmington include English, Italian, Irish, German, and British.

 Notable & Unique Neighborhood Characteristics